 Chronic fatigue syndrome/encephalomyelitis (CFS/ME) can be distinguished from medical and psychiatric conditions in the differential diagnosis of fatigue by the presence of debilitating fatigue for more than 6 months; combinations of cognitive dysfunction, total body pain, and unrefreshing sleep that does not restore normal function; and postexertional malaise, where exertion or other stressors leads to exacerbation of these symptoms with onset immediately or delayed by several hours or overnight

 The World Health Organization classifies CFS/ME as a neurological illness.

 There are no objective diagnostic tests, verified biomarkers, curative medications, or treatments for CFS/ME.
 The primary goals of treatment are to manage symptoms and improve functional capacity.
 Initial treatment should be individualised based on the patient’s most severe complaints.

-The chronic but fluctuating disabilities require substantial lifestyle changes to plan each day's activities carefully, conserve energy resources for the most important tasks, schedule rest periods to avoid individuals overtaxing themselves, and to improve the quality of sleep.
+The chronic but fluctuating disabilities require substantial lifestyle changes to carefully plan each day's activities, conserve energy resources for the most important tasks, schedule rest periods to avoid individuals overtaxing themselves, and to improve the quality of sleep.

-CFS is characterised by a sudden or gradual onset of persistent disabling fatigue, post-exertional malaise (PEM, exertional exhaustion), unrefreshing sleep, cognitive and autonomic dysfunction, myalgia, arthralgia, headaches, and sore throat and lymph nodes, with symptoms lasting at least 6 months.
-PEM is the hallmark of CFS.
-The fatigue is not related to other medical conditions, and symptoms do not improve with sleep or rest.
+CFS/ME is characterised by a sudden or gradual onset of persistent disabling fatigue, post-exertional malaise (PEM)/exertional exhaustion, unrefreshing sleep, cognitive and autonomic dysfunction, myalgia, arthralgia, headaches, and sore throat and tender lymph nodes (without palpable lymphadenopathy), with symptoms lasting at least 6 months.
+The fatigue is not related to other medical or psychiatric conditions, and symptoms do not improve with sleep or rest.